NethermindEth/licenses-everywhere/README.md

 If you encounter authentication errors:

+1. **SSH Key Issues**:
+   - Ensure your SSH key is added to GitHub: https://github.com/settings/keys
+   - Check if your SSH agent is running: `eval "$(ssh-agent -s)"`
+   - Add your key to the agent: `ssh-add ~/.ssh/id_ed25519`
+   - Test your SSH connection: `ssh -T git@github.com`

-1. **Re-authenticate with GitHub CLI**:
+2. **Re-authenticate with GitHub CLI**:
    ```bash
    gh auth login
    ```

-2. **Check Token Permissions**:
+3. **Check Token Permissions**:
    Ensure your token has the necessary permissions listed above.

-3. **OAuth Application Re-authorization**:
+4. **OAuth Application Re-authorization**:
    If you see a message about re-authorizing an OAuth application, visit GitHub and approve the authorization request.

-4. **Keychain Access Issues on macOS**:
+5. **Keychain Access Issues on macOS**:
-   If you're experiencing issues with macOS keychain prompts or access:
+   If you're experiencing issues with macOS keychain prompts:
+   - SSH is used by default and should avoid these issues
-   - Use the direct token authentication method: `--auth-provider direct --token YOUR_TOKEN`
+   - If you've disabled SSH with `--no-ssh`, try using direct token authentication: `--auth-provider direct --token YOUR_TOKEN`
-   - This method explicitly disables Git's credential helper to prevent keychain access
    - If you still see keychain prompts, try running: `git config --global credential.helper ""`
    - To restore normal Git behavior later: `git config --global credential.helper osxkeychain`
-   - **Alternatively, use SSH authentication**: `--use-ssh` which completely bypasses the need for tokens or keychain for Git operations
+   - Switch back to using SSH: remove the `--no-ssh` flag (SSH is the default)